Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

+### Input form - Vocabulary search - Chemicals - reset problem

+When a chemical is successfully found, it is impossible to reset the search in the same field to find a different compound.
+V 0.3.4.

 ### Seaching all records on frontpage does not work

 the /search endpoint doesn't invoke the global search and instead just gives a blank page